leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 ## Footnotes

 1. I just used the first result when I googled "most famous celebrity," so pick whoever you want here.
-2. I say this not knowing the current state of relationships Beyonce has with any of these people, and it's more to just illustrate the point.
+2. I say this not knowing the current state of relationships Beyonce has with any of these people, and it's more to just illustrate the point, as you'll see shortly

 1. The story of my life is people asking me for advice and then